scarioscia/scarioscia.github.io/_posts/2023-02-16-intersession.md

 ## Everyone's favorite: assessment

 Assessment in an Intersession course is interesting.
-For starters, the courses are Pass/Fail, and I don't think there is any penalty for dropping a course, even toward the end of its run.
+For starters, Intersession courses are offered only Pass/Fail, and I don't think there is any penalty for dropping a course, even toward the end of its run.
 (This kind of meant that each day when all my students showed up, I was relieved.)
 It was really important to both of us that the students met the course learning goal: know enough to pursue more coding classes and projects.
 We wanted to get them comfortable with the idea of coding, and we wanted to get them familiar with the questions in biological modeling so they could pursue both on their own.

 How to quantify a student's ability to dig deeper?
 For a few students this was easy - they anticipated the next step (e.g., add another population to their model) and started at least pseudo-coding right away.
 I emphasized from the first day how 99% (ok, maybe less) of coding is googling.

 By the end of the first week, I saw every student able to pseudo-code "I want to do x" and then start googling "how to do x in Python."
 This is such a fundamental skill and I'm relieved that they picked it up.
-We asked to see their code books (either at the end of class or via email) and checked generally the logic and reasoning behind their code (we didn't focus on execution of syntax).
+We asked to see their code books (either at the end of class or via email) and checked generally the logic and reasoning behind their code; we didn't focus on execution of syntax.

 In a semester-long course, I would assess (Pass/Fail or A/B) based on completion and effort rather than syntax, with some percentage of the code that should execute successfully.
 (We've had training in the topic of Ungrading and I generally feel that grades neither suport nor accurately represent student learning.)